 - Never layer tretinoin with benzoyl peroxide and ideally don’t apply it when you also have acid products on your skin like vitamin C, glycolic acid or salicylic acid.

-Now, if your skin continues to become irritated and just won’t adjust to Tretinoin treatment, switch to entirely non-irritating cleansers like our Toleriane Cleanser or Calming Zinc ® Soap.
+Now, if your skin continues to become irritated and just won’t adjust to Tretinoin treatment, switch to entirely non-irritating cleansers like Extremely Gentle Foaming Facial Cleanser or Calming Zinc ® Soap.
 Many other cleansers are simply too irritating for Tretinoin-treated skin.

 Since Retin-A Tretinoin can be a tricky medicine, you need to be aware of the following warnings:

 - Tretinoin-treated skin is very exfoliated and should not be waxed for hair removal.

 - Any doctor or skin care specialist performing a procedure such as a chemical peel, microdermabrasion, laser or light treatments, etc., needs to know if you are on Tretinoin.
 It could interfere with your other treatments so they may ask you to stop using it for a period of time before and after your procedure.

 - Anyone who is or may be pregnant should not use Tretinoin.

 - It is critically important for anyone using Tretinoin to take the strongest precautions in the sun.
 As mentioned above, skin treated with Tretinoin is very exfoliated.
 This means that, if Tretinoin users do not aggressively embrace sun protection, they will have more sun damage on their skin than if they never used Tretinoin.In short, if you use Tretinoin, you should wear a really good sunscreen on your treated skin every day.